Vincent Damphousse: Playing career

+In the season, Damphousse was in the final season of his contract and sensed that his days in Montreal (where he wanted to finish his career) would be over soon.
+On March 23, 1999, he was traded to the San Jose Sharks for three draft picks (1st, 2nd, 5th).
+He recorded 13 points in his first 12 games for the Sharks.
+In the first round of the playoffs against Colorado, he had three goals with two assists but the Sharks lost in six games.
+In 77 total games, he had 19 goals and 30 assists.
+He soon found enjoyment with playing for the Sharks, who stated that he was their priority player to sign back next season and he agreed with that assessment, never hitting the free agent market.
+While his scoring in San Jose never rose above 25 goals, his pairing on a line with Owen Nolan and Jeff Friesen in the season saw Nolan score 44 goals.
+In the season, he played in 45 games and recorded nine goals and 37 assists.
+He recorded his 1,000th career point on October 14 with an assist versus the Boston Bruins, doing so in his 1,090th game.

+He signed with the Colorado Avalanche on August 19, 2004 on a one-year contract for $2 million.
+He never played for the team, however, due to the 2004–05 NHL lockout that occurred the following month that took out the entire 2004–05 season.
+On September 7, 2005, he announced his retirement from the NHL.
+He retired as one of 42 players with over 700 assists in NHL history.

 Damphousse was a member of the National Hockey League Players' Association (NHLPA) executive committee, serving as vice president under Trevor Linden.

-Retirement
+He was hired to be the NHLPA director of business relations in February 2006.
+In the summer of 2007, he announced his departure from the union to devote more time to his Le Scandinave Spa business.

 Damphousse announced his retirement on September 7, 2005.
-He currently lives in Montreal and serves as a hockey analyst with the French-language television network RDS.
+As of 2013, lives in Montreal and serves as a hockey analyst with the French-language television network RDS.

 Personal

 On April 14, 2011, Damphousse was charged by Montreal police with six counts of assaulting his spouse after allegations made by his wife.
 The incidents were alleged to have occurred between January 2008 and early 2011.
 Damphousse categorically denied the allegations brought against him and also filed a complaint against his wife for assault.
-On June 19, 2013, the Crown dropped all charges against the ex-hockey player, though the Crown announced intentions to pursue its case against Allana Henderson, now Damphousse's ex-wife, for armed assault and theft under $5,000.
+On June 19, 2013, the Crown dropped all charges against the ex-hockey player, although the Crown announced intentions to pursue its case against Allana Henderson, now Damphousse's ex-wife, for armed assault and theft under $5,000.
 Henderson was accused of committing assault with her vehicle and stealing a briefcase from her ex-husband.
 On January 14, 2015, the Crown dropped all charges against Henderson.